shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 Difference between data and code declaration and definition is sutle:

 - Data declaration alone does not produce symbols in binary, while code declaration produce symbols in binary
-- Multiple data definition(with different names) can be made for one data declaration, while only one definition can be made for code declaration
+- Multiple data definition(with different names) can be made for one data declaration, while only one definition can be made for code declaration in one translation unit

 ### Classes are combination of data and code